myrrlyn/myrrlyn.net/source/uses.html.md

 ## Desktop Environments

-KDE’s [Plasma 5][10].
+KDE’s [Plasma 5].
 I know, I know; the only way I could get more generic and boring is if I used GNOME.
 It works tremendously and I don’t use Vim either;
-I’ve resigned myself to not being “cool”. <del>Plus, KDE Connect pairing with my phone is very convenient.</del>
+I’ve resigned myself to not being “cool”. <del>Plus, KDE Connect pairing with my phone is very convenient.</del> <ins>No longer true now that I have an iPhone.</ins>

+I use [i3] occasionally when I want to have no extra power taken away from Stellaris, but I am accustomed to neither it nor Vim and go back to my graphical choices soon enough.

 ## Editors

-Primarily [Visual Studio Code][11].
+Primarily [Visual Studio Code].
 I know how to type in, save, AND exit Vim, so I’ve got that going for me.
 I mostly use GNU Nano as my notepad when I can’t leave the terminal environment, though.

 ### IDEs

-I do half of my Rust work in [IntelliJ IDEA][12].
+I do half of my Rust work in [IntelliJ IDEA].
 It is truly remarkable.
 It helps that I have a `.edu` email address for the forseeable future.

 ### Fonts

-I was introduced to the [Iosevka][13] font, and use it for all the monospaced text on this site, as well as in my editors.
+I was introduced to the [Iosevka] font, and use it for all the monospaced text on this site, as well as in my editors.
 The specific variant I use (with numbers collapsed using `sh` syntax) is:

 ```sh
 sans term ss03 cv{01,{0,1}{3,7},19,2{1,3,4},3{0,1,4,7,8},4{0,2,4,6}}